 People like to say bad things about women competing with each other, and stabbing each other in the back.
 Every fiber in my being resists these petty stereotypes.

 It’s in our DNA, our genes, our chromosomes to be catty and judgmental.
 But we have to stop being that way.
 The circle repeats itself because young girls see us behave that way and they learn the behavior.
 It must stop.

 I think she means that part about DNA metaphorically, and I agree with the part about younger women.
-But I started to pay attention when I read this:
+Gini continues:

 Supporting other women is the very first step…Stop judging what they’re wearing, how they speak, how they do their hair, and whether or not we think we could live their lives better than they do.

 Why do we judge other women?
 Once alerted to this behavior, if I were inclined to judge, I’d ask myself, “What’s my motivation?”
 How does it serve me, to point this out about a complete stranger?”